onemarketdata/onetick-py/doc_sphinx/static/testing/first_test.rst

 then it would be available for every test in a module that uses that fixture;
 for the ``f_session`` it available only for this test.

-We recommend to re-use databases as much as possible because database creation mechanism works with the filesystem objects that could slow down a test.
-The following example shows how to re-use databases
+We recommend to re-use databases as much as possible because the database creation mechanism works with the filesystem objects that could slow down a test.

+The following example shows how to re-use databases:

 ::